Did I Read It Right?

-Dr. Levens oversees course development and teaching for the department of Christian Mission at BSK.
+Dr. Levens oversees course development and teaching for the department of Christian Mission.
 She teaches a Foundations of Christian Mission Course, exploring biblical, theological, and historical aspects of mission practice.
 She also teaches several mission elective courses based on student interest in topics like Social Justice, Global Christianity, Women’s Experience, Leadership and Wisdom, and Biblical Interpretation.

 Flourish courses offer great learning opportunities around key topics designed to help equip church leaders for vibrant ministry.
 These short-term courses are offered online and are affordable.